Skip to main content

 When your agent trusts a peer through an A2A agent card, that card is another untrusted input. cardcheck vets it before your agent acts on it.

-vulkro-live cardcheck <card>
+vulkro-live cardcheck agent-card.json

 cardcheck checks identity and domain match, looks for injection over the card's text fields, flags confusable names, and gives an honest signature-presence report.
 Be clear on the limit here: it reports whether a signature is present, it does not verify the signature cryptographically, and it never claims to.